yuchida-tamu/my-first-react-native/README.md

 # my-first-react-native
 Simple TODO list

-my first mobile app using react-native and the almighty expo-cli.\n It is a Simple ToDO list, in which you can create, edit, delete notes.
+my first mobile app using react-native and the almighty expo-cli.
+It is a Simple ToDO list, in which you can create, edit, delete notes.

 ## Specs